 The MTHS is committed to connecting local residents and visitors with the area’s rich history and culture through:

-- educational programs and events
+- our educational programs and events

 - issues of our quarterly publication The Hemlock

-- video library with past program recordings
+- our video library with past program recordings

-- conducting and preserving oral histories
+- through oral histories

 A postcard of Lanesville Lake looking toward the mountains.